mackey123/read-and-refer/README.md

 - After using the Google dev tools to help correct any mistakes in my code I  came across a error of "Failed to load resource: the server responded with a status of 404 (Not Found)" so i added a "link rel="shortcut icon" href="#" into the head of my html pages.

-- materialize was not allowing my side nav components to be clicked on
+- materialize was not allowing my side nav components to be clicked on to fix this I had to get rid of the opacity on my background image.

 ## Deployment